MultihogAurelius/SillyTavern-RPGStateTracker/README.md

 - **Modular & Custom Fields:** Logic is segmented into specific modules using `[TAG]...[/TAG]` blocks.
   - The extension provides customizable stock fields: `[CHARACTER]`, `[PARTY]`, `[COMBAT]`, `[INVENTORY]`, `[ABILITIES]`, and `[SPELLS]`.
   - **Custom Fields:** You can define entirely new, arbitrary tags (e.g., `[QUESTS]`, `[RELATIONSHIPS]`).
 Assign them custom emoji icons, specific rendering styles (like HP bars, pips, line-items, or pills), and unique extraction prompt logic.
-  - **Editable Logic:** The prompt instruction for every field (even the stock ones) can be freely edited within the UI to fit the exact rules of your campaign.
+  - **Editable Logic:** The prompt instruction for every field (even the stock ones) can be freely edited from extension settings to fit the exact rules of your campaign.
 - **Rendered HUD:** A draggable, dynamic floating panel presenting the state as organized, paginated cards (with visual HP bars and spell slot pips).
 You can effortlessly toggle between this "Rendered View" and a text-based "Raw View".
 - **Snapshot History:** Maintains a rolling history of the last 5 state changes.
 You can navigate back in time to view past states and restore them if the AI makes a mistake.
 - **Delta Change Log:** A resizeable logging panel showing a line-by-line diff (`+`/`-`) of what the Model modified in the most recent turn.